 Many homesteaders new to vegetable gardening are intimidated by the task of starting a garden.
 However, gardening can be quite simple if you plant the right crops; those that yield a tasty product your family enjoys and don’t require gardening experience or a ton of work.

-Easy-to-grow vegetables such as radishes, cucumbers, lettuce, zucchini, beets, tomatoes, peppers, and green beans are great choices for those of us who live in an area with a short growing season.
+Some of the easiest vegetables to grow include radishes, cucumbers, lettuce, zucchini, beets, tomatoes, peppers, and green beans.
+These are all great choices for those of us who live in an area with a short growing season.

 - Germination Rate: 15-20 days